 How does an HVAC system work?

-The primary components include:
+The primary components of a comprehensive system include:

 - Furnace, Heat Pump, or Boiler: The heating unit that warms the air during winter.